AssetFetch/spec/spec.md

 ### 4.4.1.
 Variable Query

-A **variable query** is an HTTP(S) request defined by its URI, method and a payload _that has been (partly) configured by the user_ which is sent by the client to the provider in order to receive data in response.
+A **variable query** is an HTTP request defined by its URI, method and a payload _that has been (partly) configured by the user_ which is sent by the client to the provider in order to receive data in response.
-For this purpose, the provider sends the client a list of parameters that it MAY (or MUST, depending on the configuration sent by the provider) use to construct the actual HTTP query to the provider.
+For this purpose, the provider sends the client a list of parameter values that the client MUST use to construct the actual HTTP query to the provider.
 For the client, handling a variable query usually involves drawing a GUI and asking the user to provide the values to be sent to the provider.

 A simple example for a variable query is a query for listing assets that allows the user to specify a list of keywords before the request is sent to the provider.